NikitaGordia/teammates-suck/README.md

 ## Docker Setup

 This project is containerized using Docker, making it easy to set up and run in any environment.
+The project includes separate Docker images for the backend and frontend, united in docker-compose files.

 ### Prerequisites